Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

 ```
 psql postgresql://postgres:password@localhost:5432/cruddur
 ```
-If it connects then the code is valid, exit out `\q` and run the code below after entering your password:
+If it connects then the code is valid, exit out `\q` and edit the code below by entering your password and run it:
 ```
 export CONNECTION_URL="postgresql://postgres:<password>@localhost:5432/cruddur"
 gp env CONNECTION_URL="postgresql://postgres:<password>@localhost:5432/cruddur"